 Here’s what you need:

-2 tablespoons olive oil
+2 tablespoons vegetable oil

 Here’s what you do: